jeremyephron/pyterminate/README.md

 This packages does or allows the following behavior:

 - Register a function to be called on program termination
-    - Always on normal or exception-caused termination `@pyterminate.register`
+    - Always on normal or exception-caused termination: `@pyterminate.register`
-    - Configurable for any desired signals `@pyterminate.register(signals=(signal.SIGINT, signal.SIGABRT))`
+    - Configurable for any desired signals:<br/>
+      `@pyterminate.register(signals=(signal.SIGINT, signal.SIGABRT))`

 - Allows multiple functions to be registered

 - Will call previous registered signal handlers

-- Allows zero or non-zero exit codes on captured signals `@pyterminate.register(successful_exit=True)`
+- Allows zero or non-zero exit codes on captured signals:<br/>
+  `@pyterminate.register(successful_exit=True)`

-- Allows suppressing or throwing of `KeyboardInterrupt` on `SIGINT` `@pyterminate.register(keyboard_interrupt_on_sigint=True)`
+- Allows suppressing or throwing of `KeyboardInterrupt` on `SIGINT`:<br/>
+  `@pyterminate.register(keyboard_interrupt_on_sigint=True)`
     - You may want to throw a `KeyboardInterrupt` if there is additional exception handling defined.

-- Allows functions to be unregistered `pyterminate.unregister(func)`
+- Allows functions to be unregistered: `pyterminate.unregister(func)`

 - Ignore multiple repeated signals to allow the registered functions to complete